libinvarghese/recursive-copy-cli/README.md

       recursive-copy srcPath destPath -f '*.json' '/\*.js$/'              Only Copies json & js files recursive-copy srcPath destPath -f "*.js" -t some-transform-module  modify the contents of js files

-    Use --no-<option> to toggle boolean options. eg: --no-results or --no-o
+    Use --no-<option> to toggle boolean options. eg: --no-overwrite or --no-w

     When specifying a module, you could specify a global module, local module or provide the path to file.
     eg: ./someFolder/pascalcase/index.js